ahdis/epr-integration-cara/docs/index.md

 </figure>

 This allows a primary system to do a stepwise integration with the EPR.
-The integration kit is only an add-on during development, testing and is not used with a production environment.
+The integration kit is only an add-on during development, testing and **CANNOT BE** used with a production environment.

 !!! danger